-These three bits determine the serial clock frequency when TWI0 is in a master mode.
-The highest master mode clock frequency is limited to 1MHz.
-In slave mode, it is no need to select the clock rate.
-TWI0 will automatically synchronize with any clock frequency from master, which is up to 400KHz.
-The various serial clock rates are shown The various serial clock rates are shown in Table 19-1.
+These three bits determine the serial clock frequency when TWI0/I2C0 is in a master mode.
+The clock rate is not important when TWI0/I2C0 is in a slave mode because TWI0/I2C0 will automatically synchronize with any clock frequency, which is from a master, up to 100KHz.
+The various serial clock rates are shown in Table 19-1.